 She urged the audience to understand the intrinsic ‘earned power’ that we have as individuals, “an autonomy that we carry throughout our lives – a voice to make a change and make a difference.”

-Ms Kapalos invited guests to show their support for increasing gender equity by signing the Athena SWAN Charter – the ten principles that underpin the SAGE program and the framework under which Swinburne’s Aation Plan operates.
+Ms Kapalos invited guests to show their support for increasing gender equity by signing the Athena SWAN Charter – the ten principles that underpin the SAGE program and the framework under which Swinburne’s Action Plan operates.

-Gender equality at Swinburne
+Gender equity at Swinburne

 Swinburne has long been a champion of workplace gender equality.

 We celebrate and respect the strength that difference creates and are committed to progressing gender equality.
 To create a fair and equitable workplace, all genders need to enjoy the same opportunities, support, outcomes and rights.
-Through our award-winning Science in Australia Gender Equity (SAGE) action plan, we have established targets and measures to help us focus on providing support and working conditions to enable our staff greater work-life balance and progression in their careers.
+Through Science in Australia Gender Equity (SAGE) action plan, we have established targets and measures to help us focus on providing support and working conditions to enable our staff greater work-life balance and progression in their careers.
 This includes generous parental leave for all genders, flexible working arrangements, support for victims of domestic violence.